 We acknowledge, support, affirm and respect all cultures represented in Epsom House, the School and its wider community.

-We will regularly self-review Epsom House's performance in relation to this charter.
+We will regularly self-review Epsom House's performance.
 We will recognise successes, identify areas for improvement, and always prioritise the students’ best interests.